idoco/intergram/README.md

   <p align="center"> <img src="docs/bot-start.gif"/> </p>

-2. Paste this snippet right before the closing body tag of every page where you want the chat to appear (Don't forget to add your real chat ID).
+2. Paste this snippet right before the closing body tag of every page where you want the chat to appear (Don't forget to add your actual chat ID).

 ```html
 <script> window.intergramId = <Your unique chat ID> </script>